fractalmanifold/ml_integration2opm/README.md

-# Kerasify
+# ML integration in OPM

-Kerasify is a small library for running trained Keras models from a C++ application.
+Work based on Kerasify a small library for running trained Keras models from a C++ application.

 Design goals: